 I am unwell with the cold or flu, or is it COVID-19? what should I do?

-Patients have varying responses to their illness depending on who they are, but there are some common guidelines our Horsham doctors provide regarding colds and flu.
+Patients have varying responses to their illness depending on who they are, but there are some common guidelines our Horsham doctors provide regarding colds and flu and COVID-19

-Around 70-80 per cent of cold and flu symptoms are caused by viruses – so it is quite acceptable to stay home in bed, drinking plenty of fluids and taking over-the-counter cold and flu medications found at the pharmacy. ( Please don’t go out if you are awaiting a swab result or if you have COvid-19)
+Around 70-80 per cent of cold and flu like symptoms are caused by viruses – so it is quite acceptable to stay home in bed, drinking plenty of fluids and taking over-the-counter cold and flu medications found at the pharmacy. ( Please don’t go out if you are awaiting a swab result or if you have COvid-19)

 - antibiotics have no activity against viruses.
 Although many patients request these antibiotics, they can cause an increase in resistance among bacteria that are normally in your airways – despite our attempts to clean ourselves with soap, water and mouthwash, our skin and airways are covered in a variety of bacteria.